grev-uv/hpg-hmapper/README.md

 If you want to use this tool just now, there is an executable file for Linux x86_64 systems.
 This compressed file is available at [releases page](../../releases).

-Providing two BAM datasets, one generated through bisulphite sequencing (BS-seq) with 5mC information and other generated through TET1 traslocation BS-sequencing (TAB-seq) with 5hmC data, HPG-Hmapper detects and maps the methylated and hydroximethylated regionsm, creating per-chromosome CSV files with a list of all the detected cytosines featuring relevant information and its methylation, hydroximethylation, mutation and coverage information.
+Providing two BAM datasets, one generated through bisulphite sequencing (BS-seq) with 5mC information and other generated through TET1 traslocation BS-sequencing (TAB-seq) with 5hmC data, HPG-Hmapper detects and maps the methylated and hydroxymethylated regionsm, creating per-chromosome CSV files with a list of all the detected cytosines featuring relevant information and its methylation, hydroxymethylation, mutation and coverage information.

 # Usage

 Starting with two FASTQ files, one with the 5mC sequences and the other with the 5hmC sequences, the first step is aligning them to the reference genome and performing the methylation call.
 Our recommended software tool for this step is [HPG-Methyl](https://github.com/grev-uv/hpg-methyl).
 However, other aligners and methylation callers compatible with the Bismark output format can be used.

-When the alignment and calling process is completed, call HPG-Hmapper to obtain the methylation and hydroximethylation maps with the command:
+When the alignment and calling process is completed, call HPG-Hmapper to obtain the methylation and hydroxymethylation maps with the command:

 ```
 $ hpg-hmapper -mc <path_to_bs_seq.bam> -hmc <path_to_tab_seq.bam> -o <out_path>